sacmehta/EdgeNets/README.md

 ## Acknowledgements
 Most of our object detection code is adapted from [SSD in pytorch](https://github.com/amdegroot/ssd.pytorch).
 We thank authors for such an amazing work.

+## Want to help out?
+Thanks for your interest in our work :).

+Open tasks that are interesting:
+ * Tensorflow implementation.
+I kind of wanna do this but not getting enough time.
+If you are interested, drop a message and we can talk about it.
+ * Optimizing the EESP and the DiceNet block at CUDA-level.
+ * Optimize and port pretrained models across multiple mobile platforms, including Android.
+ * Other thoughts are also welcome :).